Ada-Developers-Academy/LessonPlanning/lessons/01_classes.md

 Can't get enough methods?
 Check out Chapter 6 of Learn to Program.
 It'll go over some common (and not-so-common) methods for some of our favorite types of objects: integers and strings.

 ## Homework
-* Work through Chapter 7 and Chapter 8 of Learn to Program on your own.
+* Work through Chapters 7, 8, 12, and 13 of Learn to Program on your own.
 * Read Chapter 2 (stuff you know) and Chapter 3 (stuff you know, plus some new ideas) in Beginning Ruby.

 ### Attributions